This article helps provide a simple guide to the usage of this excellent software QTTabBar.

 Change Toolbar Icons

-Next, on the Explorer, open up the "Button Options" window (by right-clicking on an icon button at the tool bar and selecting "Customize" in the context menu), click "Browse Image", locate and open the image you have saved, then click OK.
+Next, back to the Command Buttons in the QTTabBar Options, below the "Image file for Basic commands", locate and open the image file you have saved, then click OK.
 You will now see the icon buttons have changed to your liking.

 Although I have tried a great deal of stuff in this program, I have still not tried everything!
 You may have noticed that I am extremely enthusiastic about this software.
 It is simply the best and most useful software I have ever used, and I have used a very great deal.
 It seems extremely complex at first, but is actually quite intuitive if you play around with it for a while.

 If you want to uninstall QTTabBar, you have to use the uninstaller provided with the installation file.
 Just run the QTTabBar.exe again, click "Next" and choose "Uninstall".
 This similarly applies to any other QT executable files you have installed.

 That basically concludes the article on QTTabBar itself.
 There are a couple of add-ons and plugins I have not covered here as I have not tried them extensively enough yet.
 I will add them as and when I have tested them sufficiently.

 A variety of Explorer extensions that are similar and/or complementary to QTTabBar are reviewed in Best Free Windows Explorer Add-ons.
 As I mentioned earlier, some of these extensions are not compatible with QTTabBar and might cause problems.
 When Explorer crashes you can't do anything much anyway!